Bustling CAN THO Amidst the Serene MEKONG DELTA

 Before we swapped paddling for pedaling, a visit to another manufacturer was due – we visited a typical noodle factory.

-The main reason why I kinda hate visiting those manufacturies is that I don’t trust them to be real.
+The main reason why I kinda hate visiting those manufacturers is that I don’t trust them to be real.
 After I’ve visited dozens of those places around the globe – as well as a couple of ‘traditional’ villages – that were clearly set up for touristy visits, to me, it’s like visiting some kind of open-air museum.
-Not my trips’ favorite parts.
+Not my trip’s favorite part.

 Trail at the Mekong Delta